COVID-19 Financial Relief and Other Initiatives to Support Individuals and Businesses

 The BCAP program also includes the following:

-- Canada Emergency Business Account - The Canada Emergency Business Account is a new $25 billion loan program that will provide interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.
+- Canada Emergency Business Account - The Canada Emergency Business Account is a $25 billion loan program that will provide interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.
 Qualifying organizations will need to demonstrate that they paid between $20,000 to $1.5 million in total payroll in 2019 (Updated April 16, 2020).
 Repaying the balance of the loan on or before December 31, 2022 will result in loan forgiveness of 25% (up to $10,000).
+Update: The CEBA application deadline is extended to October 31, 2020.
 More details here: Canada Emergency Business Account blog

 - New Loan Guarantee for Small and Medium Enterprises– Export Development Bank will guarantee new operating credit and cash flow term loans of up to $6.25 million that financial institutions extend to small and medium enterprises.
 The program cap for this new loan program will be a total of $20 billion for export sector and domestic companies.
 Contact your financial institution for more information.
 More details here: EDC's products and services